 To be honest… I’m not sure this is any better.
 My little brain sees TIRED!
 They’re TIRED!
 And then jumps to I KNOW WHAT TIRED FEELS LIKE!
 Trust me, to those of you trying to understand this condition.
 PLEASE, please do NOT tell a sufferer that you too feel tired.
 This is sooooo much more than just being tired.
 Let’s break it down –

 - It is LONG TERM and/or RECURRING.
 There is no cure, it will be around forever.
 It will fluctuate in intensity but it will always be there.

 - There are MANY SYMPTOMS.
 Hundreds.
 It’s different for absolutely everyone who has it.
 I have recently started to jot down the three top symptoms of every day in my diary.
-If I look back over the last few weeks I see, blurred vision, double vision, headaches, skin painful to touch, aching joints, intention tremor, heaviness of muscles, racing heart, musculoskeletal spasms, unable to lie on my left due to stomach pain, difficulty remaining standing, brain fog, concentration issues, struggling to understand speech… the list goes on.
+If I look back over the last few weeks I see, blurred vision, double vision, headaches, skin painful to touch, aching joints, intention tremor, heaviness of muscles, racing heart, unable to lie on my left due to stomach pain, difficulty remaining standing, brain fog, concentration issues, struggling to understand speech… the list goes on.